skuro/lambdalf/README.md

     $ curl -u admin:admin -X POST http://localhost:8080/alfresco/service/clojure/nrepl
 ```

-to enable the NREPL server.
-The Web Script's JSON response includes the port that the NREPL server is running on (default is 7888).
+to enable the nREPL server.
+The Web Script's JSON response includes the port that the nREPL server is running on (default is 7888).
 From there
-you can use leiningen's built-in NREPL client to connect to the NREPL server:
+you can use leiningen's built-in nREPL client to connect to the nREPL server:

 ```shell
     $ lein repl :connect 7888